 Athens-Clarke County has 15 creeks, each of which form a watershed.
 Additionally, our two rivers form another two watersheds, given Athens a total of 17 watersheds.

 Do you know the name of the creek in your backyard or neighborhood?
-Download this county-wide map to identify your watershed (or download a printable version).
-Then click the creek name to download an information sheet about your creek.
+Use this interactive map to identify your watershed (or download a printable version).
+Then click the creek name below to download an information sheet about your creek.
 If you visit our booth at one of our many events, stop by and pickup a free refrigerator magnet.

 * the Bear Creek Reservoir is filled by pumping water from the North Oconee.

 |Athens-Clarke County||Oconee County|